 The OCIA Process at St. Stephen is year-round.
 We welcome you to inquire any time of year.
 A person's faith journey always begins with God's initiation.
 God's presence can feel like a knocking door, a curiosity, a sense of wonder, a longing for healing, and inner peace.
 Mysteriously, faith gradually changes from belief in something to belief in Someone with a desire to know that person even more.

-In-person sessions begin September 14, 2025, with 9:30 am Mass then 10:45 am gathering session at the Family Life Center, Rooms 2 - 6.
+OCIA Inquiry sessions begin May 16, 2026, at the Family Life Center, Room 4 following 8:30 morning Mass.
 If you have not had an opportunity to register, please complete the OCIA Registration/Information form below.
-Also, please contact Rosie Bridges at 813-671-4434 or Rosie@ststephencatholic.org
+Once your registration is received, we will contact you to set up an appointment to meet with you to go over the OCIA Process.
+If you have any questions, please contact Rosie Bridges at 813-671-4434 or Rosie@ststephencatholic.org

 Order of Christian Initiation of Adults | USCCB